dentarg/auth0-blog/_posts/2018-02-09-3-iam-examples-to-support-digital-transformation.md

 As we go through this article, we will cover three _IAM_ use cases.
 Firstly, we will cover implementing authentication on a basic website.
 This is the situation most people will find themselves in and the most common use case of the three.
 Once we've covered basic website authentication, we will move onto standard federated logins.

 The second scenario we will cover is _**Enterprise SSO**_.
-We shall create a fake example company named_Acme,_ who's enterprise customers demand a way of logging into Acme's various services without having to remember a range of username and passwords.
+We shall create a fake example company named _Acme,_ whos enterprise customers demand a way of logging into Acme's various services without having to remember a range of username and passwords.
 By using OpenID Connect, we will show how they can allow their customers' employees to log in with corporate credentials.

 Finally, we will cover API integration.
 When we want to allow our customers to integrate our service into their line-of-business applications in custom ways.